-Some PCs represent interests in special types of Mortgages, such as relocation Mortgages, cooperative share Mortgages or extended buydown Mortgages.
-These types of mortgages may prepay differently than standard Mortgages.
-If any one of these types of PCs represents more than 10%, or if any combination of them represents more than 15%, of the original principal balance of a REMIC Pool or Asset Group, the applicable Supplement will state accordingly.
+Some PCs represent interests in special types of Mortgages, such as relocation mortgages, cooperative share mortgages, extended buydown mortgages, biweekly mortgages, newly originated assumable mortgages or prepayment protection mortgages.
+These types of mortgages may prepay differently than standard mortgages.
+If any one of these types of PCs represents more than 10%, or if any two or more of them represent more than 15%, of the original principal balance of a REMIC Pool, the applicable Supplement will say so.